-Call for Letters of Intent - February 2018
+Call for Letters of Intent - Guidelines & Funding Streams

-The Fund's fourth Call for Letters of Intent will be announced in February 2018.
+The Fund's fifth Call for Letters of Intent will be announced in February 2019.

 Details on what to include in a Letter of Intent, and the kinds of initiatives we’re looking for, will be found at Call for Letters.
 We also encourage any potential applicants to review our Mandate to ensure your idea is in line with the Fund’s objectives.
 The following eligibility information and funding criteria may assist you with determining whether you would like to submit a Letter of Intent.